 The Team at Freedom Run Winery have worked together for many years to create Award Winning Wine and have Developed a Fine Reputation on the Niagara Wine Trail.

 Ryan Sidoti is an experienced winemaker, oenologist, and general lover of the wine world.
-He has been making wine professionally for ten years, and has been the head of winemaking operations at Freedom Run Winery since 2015 and was recently promoted to Operations Manager & Winemaker.
+He has been making wine professionally for ten years, and has been the head of winemaking operations at Freedom Run Winery since 2015.
+In 2020 he also assummed the role of overseeing the day to day management of Freedom Run Winery.

-Kurt Guba is a certified Sommelier and wine educator.
-He was the cellar master at Freedom Run Winery when the doors first opened in 2007.
-He returned after a five year hiatus teaching a winery operations program at Niagara County Community College, and is now The Freedom Run Winery Vineyard Manager.
+Kurt Guba was the cellar master at Freedom Run Winery when the doors first opened in 2007.
+He is a certified Sommelier and wine educator and returned to Freedom Run Winery after a five year hiatus teaching a winery operations program at Niagara County Community College.
+He is now the Vineyard Manager at Freedom Run Winery.

 Tasting Room Weekend Manager